enthought/mayavi/docs/source/mayavi/auto/mlab_other_functions.rst

 get_engine
 ~~~~~~~~~~

-.. function:: get_engine()
+.. function:: get_engine(self)

-    Returns the mayavi engine used to create the visualisations.
+    Returns an engine in agreement with the options.